dalyw01/NightWatch/README.md

 Change nightwatch.js -  "server_path": "lib/drivers/chromedriver",

 To run a test - node nightwatch tests/ecosia.js

+To run a folder of tests - node nightwatch tests/

 Need to do more research into - https://nightwatch-api.netlify.com/